OpenMined/syft-extras/docs/syft-event.md

 ## Overview

 The `syft-event` package provides an event-driven RPC (Remote Procedure Call) system for SyftBox applications.
 It enables applications to communicate with each other through a request-response pattern using SyftBox URLs and a simple routing mechanism.
+The package includes automatic cleanup utilities for managing old request/response files and user-specific directory organization for better request management.

 ## Architecture